 Time is all we have until we don't have enough of it

 One of our most frequently asked questions is: How long should I book my wedding photographer for?
 Our ceremony is only about 20 minutes, do we really need 8 hours of coverage?!
-This is a great question, and we’re here to help you find the answer.
+This is a great question, and we’re here to help you find an answer.

-WHAT WOULD YOU LIKE TO EB COVERED?
+WHAT WOULD YOU LIKE TO BE COVERED?

 First, we will need to decide on what pictures of the day are an absolute must have for you.
 Then, we should look into events that you would like to be covered, but it's not as essential.
 From there we will find a balanced solution and an optimal coverage.
 You should ask yourself - do I want to remember the day from the start to the finish?
 Do I want pictures with my sister or best friend sipping on a glass of bubbly?
 Do I want to remember the excitement of realizing that the day is finally here?
 Do I want a picture with my mom putting on a piece of jewelry?
 Do I want a picture with my bridesmaids all done up and looking their best?
 How about a first look with your soon to be husband or maybe even first look with your dad?
 Do I want to remember all the fun and dancing at the reception?
 If the whole day is very important to you, you will need a full day coverage.
 Often times it can be 10 or even more!
 If getting ready time is not essential to you, that will save you some hours.
 If you can skip dancing photos and your guests shaking it on a dance floor - this will also shorten the coverage as well.
 So the first step to booking your wedding photography collection should be deciding on what is important to you.